jfalkner/algorithms/code/shortest_path/README.md

 [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) is
 a fair solution.

-I best remember this problem from interviews with Google and Counsyl.
-Google directly asked it as shortest path given a map.
-Counsyl was a bit more sneaky and posed it as reassembly of chunks of data from a satellite that were repeated, varied in length and arrived out of order.
+I best remember this problem from two different questions.
+One directly asked it as shortest path given a map.
+One was a bit more sneaky and posed it as reassembly of chunks of data from a satellite that were repeated, varied in length and arrived out of order.

 ### Example Graph